emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 3. Generate random number for each of the stochastic component from the corresponding probability distribution.

-4. Computer the desired quantity using the generated random value of the stochastic components.
+4. Compute the desired quantity using the generated random value of the stochastic components.

 5. Steps 2 and 3 are repeated a large number of times